Thelukepet/course/assignments/P-commoncrawl.md

 ## Commoncrawl

-Assignment 4 is an open assignment, where we will work with data on the national supercomputer infrastructure managed by SurfSara.
+The final project is an open assignment, where we will work with data on the national supercomputer infrastructure managed by SurfSara.

 <!--
 Follow this link to the *Classroom for Github* [**Commoncrawl** assignment](https://classroom.github.com/assignment-invitations/9cb7fee5465f641427a3a87a5b9140b4), login with your github account, and accept the assignment.